axaysushir/twitter_clone/README.md

 # twitter_clone Meower for cats
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was

 ## Install dependencies
    `npm install`

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run server on localhost:5000:

+Run client `index.html` file using live server

-### `npm start`
+### `nodemon server.js`

 ![image of clone](https://github.com/axaysushir/twitter_clone/blob/master/Picture3.png)